 So if you are reading this and considering a career switch, read on to find out whether you have these skill sets or are ready to develop these skill before jumping in.

-There are several basic skill sets and characteristics a good sales person should have.
+There are several fundamental skill sets and characteristics a good realtor should have.

 1. Good listener and communicator.